 On Friday, prosecutors said that traces of 25-year-old Said M.'s DNA had been found on a taser used by Coulibaly in the kosher supermarket.
 He had kept regular contact with Amar R., and both men apparently destroyed their mobile phone SIM cards on January 9 - the day of the supermarket attack.

 Said M. and Amar R. had contacted each other more than 1,200 times between February 2014 and January 2015 and met regularly, the prosecutor said.

-, including a policewoman Amar R. had dated, but have released her and another suspect without charges so far.
+On Monday, officers arrested two more people, including a policewoman Amar R. had dated, but have released her and another suspect without charges so far.